UnbendableStraw/homepod-restore/README.md

 # How to restore the first generation A1639 Apple HomePod!

+> [!CAUTION]
+HomePods manually restored via USB with 18.1 appear to have a chance of being re-bricked when factory reset.
+We are looking into this.
+I do not recommend anyone try a USB restore until this is solved!

 ## Disclaimer

 READ THROUGH THE COMPLETE GUIDE FIRST BEFORE TOUCHING **_ANYTHING!_** Then, re-read it again before you attempt an actual restore, as steps / software may have changed.